TIY-DC-ROR-2015-May/prework-assessment/answers.md

 5. Program written in a file called 5.rb

-6. Commpleted in line inside 6.rb
+6. Commpleted in line inside 6.rb (I made an alternative, because I originally implemented the shared_interests_with method in a different way and during debugging I found a better way so I kept this one as a backup/alternate solution)